Mapita/web-validate/readme.md

 this is possible in case you can guarantee that inputs will always be of a finite length.

+The `length` parameter can be used to specify an exact length that the list must be.

 The validator also recognizes an `each` parameter, which should itself be a specification object.
 The list validator will output a list produced by applying that specification to validate each element of the input.